 Packages built on win32

-There are a growing set of packages that build on the relatively low-level APIs exposed by the Dart win32 package to provide more idiomatic class wrappers.
+There are a growing number of packages that build on the relatively low-level APIs exposed by the Dart win32 package to provide more idiomatic class wrappers.
 These packages typically don't require any knowledge of Windows programming models or FFI, and are ideal for incorporation into Flutter apps for Windows.

 - filepicker_windows: makes the Windows file open / save common dialog boxes available to Flutter and Dart apps.